What is horny goat weed? Does it work?

 Horny goat weed side effects and risks

-According to the NIH, horny goat weed is probably safe when taken by mouth in appropriate doses.
-Side effects such as upset stomach, dry mouth, nosebleeds, dizziness, and rapid heartbeat have been reported (MedlinePlus, 2021).
-But horny goat weed could have adverse effects when taken with other medications, supplements, or health conditions.
+Side effects of horny goat weed may include upset stomach, dry mouth, nosebleeds, dizziness, and rapid heartbeat.
+Horny goat weed can also have adverse effects when taken with other medications, supplements, or health conditions.

-• Drugs that lower blood pressure
+• Drugs or supplements that lower blood pressure

 Let your healthcare provider know about any dietary supplements and medications you’re taking.